Uranium carbide

 and uranium acetylide (UC2, CAS number 12071-33-9).

 Like uranium dioxide and some other uranium compounds, uranium carbide can be used as a nuclear fuel for nuclear reactors, usually in the form of pellets or tablets.
 Uranium carbide fuel was used in late designs of nuclear thermal rockets.

-Uranium carbide pellets are used as fuel kernels for the US version of pebble bed reactors; the German version uses uranium dioxide instead.
+Uranium carbide pellets are used as fuel kernels for the US version of pebble bed reactors.